INTO-CPS-Association/fmu-rabbitmq/readme.md

 $ python3 rabbitmq_fmu_configure.py -fmu rabbitmqfmu.fmu -dest rmq2.fmu -output out1 out2 out3 -outputTypes Real Boolean  -outputVar continuous discrete discrete
 ```
 Note that the length of the lists: output, output types and output variabilities must be the same.

 Similarly for inputs.
 A complete command looks like:
 ```bash
 $ python3 rabbitmq_fmu_configure.py -fmu rabbitmqfmu.fmu -dest rmq2.fmu -output out1 out2 out3 -outputTypes Real Boolean  -outputVar continuous discrete discrete -input in1 in2 -inputTypes Real String -inputVar continuous discrete
 ```

-Note that the script doesn't check for the validity of the modelDescription file, use the vdmCheck scripts for that purpose.
+__NOTE that the script doesn't check for the validity of the modelDescription file, use the vdmCheck scripts for that purpose.

 * add the `modelDescription.xml` file to the zip at both the root and `resources` folder.

-It can be configured by setting the following parameters:
+The RabbitMQ FMU can be configured by setting the following parameters:

 ```xml
 <ScalarVariable name="config.hostname" valueReference="0" variability="fixed" causality="parameter">